ga4gh/cat-vrs/docs/source/index.rst

 **VRS Added Types for Interoperable Loquacious Exchange (VRSATILE;
-prounounced "versatile")** is a set of proposed extensions for |vrs| to enable interoperable exchange of common descriptive metadata alongside variation concepts.
+prounounced "versatile")** is a set of proposed extensions for |vrs| to enable interoperable exchange of common descriptive data alongside variation concepts.
 Common examples of this are reference sequence ids, `HGVS`_ descriptors, associated concept ids, and community aliases such as *EGFR vIII*.